Some people are ghost hunting in Jewish cemeteries and don’t realize it.

 Or, you may already know some nearby cemeteries that have haunted reputations.
 Investigate them, and avoid researching cemeteries – such as Jewish cemeteries – that are unlikely to have ghosts.

-To learn more about finding cemeteries that are haunted, try my book, Ghost Hunting in Haunted Cemeteries.
-(It’s free to read in Kindle Unlimited.)
+To learn more about finding cemeteries that are haunted, read my book, Ghost Hunting in Haunted Cemeteries.

 Photo credit: GraphicStock.com